SyncMaster7/deng-hydro-climate/README.md

 # Estonian Hydrological Monitoring Pipeline

-A production-like data engineering pipeline for monitoring Estonian river and climate conditions.
-The system ingests hourly hydrological and meteorological observations from the Estonian Environment Agency, transforms them through a bronze → silver → gold → api dbt architecture, and exposes the data via a public REST API and internal dashboards.
+A production-like data engineering pipeline for analyzing how environmental factors like air temperature, percipitation etc affect water level fluctuations at monitoring stations, and which factors have the strongest impact on water level changes.
+The system ingests hourly hydrological and meteorological observations from the Estonian Environment Agency, transforms them through a medallion architecture, and exposes the data via a public Tableau dashboard and public REST API.

 Built on a self-hosted Dell PowerEdge T640 server running Docker on Ubuntu 24.04.
-Data is sourced from the Estonian Environment Agency ([Keskkonnaagentuur](https://www.keskkonnaportaal.ee)) via the open environmental data API at [keskkonnaandmed.envir.ee](https://keskkonnaandmed.envir.ee).
+Data is sourced from the [Estonian Environment Agency](https://keskkonnaagentuur.ee/en) via the open environmental data API at [keskkonnaandmed.envir.ee](https://keskkonnaandmed.envir.ee).

 ### Synopsis